 Mario And Luigi Bowsers Inside Story has two QTEs as well.
-First is when you fight the Dark Star in Bowser's body, defeating it causes it to do a Taking You with Me in which you have to Mash A and B so Mario and Luigi escape, the aforementioned trope is averted because the Dark Star survives as well.
-Second, as your chasing Dark Bowser up Peach's Castle, he pauses to get into a psudeo Beam War with Bowser, using their fire breath.
-The player has to Mash X to (assumingly) Not Die.
+The first is when you fight the Dark Star in Bowser's body; defeating it causes it to do a Taking You with Me in which you have to Mash A and B so Mario and Luigi escape, but the aforementioned trope is averted because the Dark Star survives as well.
+Second, as you're chasing Dark Bowser up Peach's Castle, he pauses to get into a psudeo Beam War with Bowser, using their fire breath.
+The player has to mash X to (assumingly) Not Die.
 Also happens again at the very end just before the final boss fight proper, although that one doesn't require the player's input as it is a stylized entrance to the battle.

 Shoot 'em Ups